navodyahs2004-ctrl/llm-hallucination-algorithm-review/docs/ssp_review.md

 ## Paper Title
 Sample-Specific Prompting (SSP)

-## Algorithm Name
+## Problem
-SSP
+Large language models can produce answers that sound correct but are factually wrong.
+This problem is called hallucination.

 ## Main Idea
-SSP detects hallucinations by adding a sample-specific noise prompt to the answer and checking how the model’s intermediate representations change.
+SSP detects hallucination by adding a sample-specific noise prompt to the original question-answer pair and measuring how much the model’s internal representations change.

-## Input
-- Question
-- Generated answer

-## Output
-- Hallucination / truthfulness score

-## Main Components
+## Key Components
+- Question-answer pair
-- Noise prompt generator
+- Sample-specific noise prompt generator
 - Shared LLM backbone
 - Encoder
-- Discrepancy function
+- Discrepancy score

-## Basic Working
+## Algorithm Workflow
+1. Take a question and its generated answer.
-1. Create a perturbation prompt for the sample.
+2. Generate an adaptive noise prompt for that sample.
-2. Append it to the answer.
+3. Append the noise prompt to create a perturbed input.
-3. Run original and perturbed inputs through the same model.
+4. Run both original and perturbed inputs through the same LLM.
-4. Compare the internal representations.
-5. Use the difference to detect hallucination.

-## Strength
+5. Extract intermediate representations.
+6. Encode the representations into a comparison space.
+7. Compute a discrepancy score.
+8. Use the score for hallucination detection.

+## Why SSP is Different
-It uses internal representation change, not only output confidence.
+Unlike static prompting methods, SSP creates a different perturbation for each sample.
+It also uses representation shifts instead of relying only on output confidence.

+## Strengths
+- Uses intermediate representations
+- Sample-specific prompting
+- Better hallucination detection performance than several baselines

-## Weakness
+## Weaknesses
-The method looks more complex than simple prompting methods and may be harder to reproduce fully.
+- Hard to reproduce fully without exact training setup
+- Requires access to internal representations

-## Notes
+## My Implementation Note
-This file is part of my paper review repository.
+The code in this repository is a simplified educational implementation inspired by the SSP idea, not a full reproduction of the original paper.